 Similar to the concept of “white noise,” sound masking systems employ compact speakers in areas where speech is heard to add low level background sound to an environment.
 This low level noise fills in the spectrum of sound around building occupants to create an almost undeterminable low background signal, thus drowning out undesired speech or distracting sounds.
 Contrary to what you may think, sound masking systems use as low a level of sound as is necessary for covering, and ultimately are not any louder than the gentle “whoosing” sounds typical of an air conditioning system.

 Why is sound masking the best solution?

 While adding absorption techniques such as carpet and fabric interiors can help ease sound leaks, they also require extensive cleaning and maintenance to remove airborne contaminates, not to mention deviate from desired aesthetics.
 Sound masking systems do not give off VOC’s (volatile organic compounds) or contribute in the collection of dust mites or allergens.
 Rather than tearing out, replacing, or re-designing your office or building, sound masking systems can offer a nearly invisible solution.
-In addition, modern systems require almost no maintenance cost.
-The VoiceArrest system requires no tuning and uses a paltry 6 watts of electricity.
+In addition, modern systems require almost no maintenance cost and contribute to LEED certification.

 As in any business, the customer experience cannot be underestimated.
 Thriving practices grow because their patients have a great experience and high levels of satisfaction.
 While most physicians and office managers know this, sadly, office acoustics are often overlooked.
 The effects can be significant: a good “beside manner” can be undone by an overheard conversation from the exam room next door.
 You can increase your patients’ satisfaction level and therefore grow your practice by making simple and relatively inexpensive improvements to the acoustics in your office or building.